arangodb/docs-hugo/site/content/3.11/http/documents.md

         the URL part or the query parameter collection respectively counts.

         If the document was created successfully, then the `Location` header contains the path to the newly created document.
-The `Etag` header field contains the revision of the document.
+The `ETag` header field contains the revision of the document.
 Both are only set in the single document case.